 Step 2: Clarify your incident escalation process

 Once you know what your red, amber and green-level crises are, the next stage is to create an escalation process.
-One way to do this is to make a visual flow chart, showing from the outset of the incident, who you need to inform and what needs to be asked.
-Having a clear, easy to follow escalation process will enable anyone, familiar with the crisis manual, or not, to follow a company-wide agreed procedure to collate information, inform the right people and respond in a unified manner.
+One way to do this is to make a visual flow chart, showing from the outset of the incident who you need to inform and what needs to be asked.
+Having a clear, easy to follow escalation process will enable anyone, familiar with the crisis manual or not, to follow a company-wide agreed procedure to collate information, inform the right people and respond in a unified manner.

 An example of a crisis comms team, taken from the LEWIS guide to Crisis Communications

-Next, notify your comms agency (or agencies).
+Next if relevant, notify your comms agency (or agencies).
 In the early stages of an issue or crisis, your agency will be able to monitor conversation online – both in the media and on social channels – to help create a clear understanding of scale as well as key influences that are joining in, or possibly driving, the conversation.
 During the crisis, your agency can be called upon to help create comms material, messaging, Q&As and media statements.
 Post crisis, they can help understand the reach and potential impact of the event.
 It may be that they create a post-crisis report or action plan to help fully understand why the event occurred, what you can do to mitigate chances of it happening again, and identify key influencers, stakeholders and journalists, in a bid to build the company’s reputation once again.

 Step 3: Create a simple, easy to read document outlining the process

-- Include a contents page – crises are fast moving, help yourself by making it easy to find what you or anyone else might be looking for, quickly
+- Include a contents page – Crises are fast moving, help yourself by making it easy to find what you or anyone else might be looking for, quickly

-- Keep it short and sweet – a crisis manual is no place for ‘fluff’ or long, complicated sentences.
+- Keep it short and sweet – A crisis manual is no place for ‘fluff’ or long, complicated sentences.
 Make it short and snappy, easy to read and follow

-- Have a crisis tick list – there is no harm having a generic check list at the back of your manual.
+- Have a crisis tick list – There is no harm having a generic check list at the back of your manual.
 This could include things like, inform legal, or monitor activity on social media platforms, or prepare reactive media statement and relevant Q&As

-- Have a template meeting agenda – When a crisis team meeting is called, this could include: attendees and their roles in the crisis, what information you know, what your reputational objective is, whether you are going ‘above and beyond’ in your response, what actions and priorities each member is going away with, and an agreement of your next team meeting
+- Have a template meeting agenda – When a crisis team meeting is called, this should include: attendees and their roles in the crisis, what information you know, what your reputational objective is, whether you are going ‘above and beyond’ in your response, what actions and priorities each member is going away with, and an agreement of your next team meeting

 - Include contact details – Speed is of the essence.
 As such, having key contacts with 24/7 numbers and email addresses will enable you to move with speed and ease

-- Consider including third party stakeholders – while this varies hugely depending on the nature of your business, this could be local police contacts, the ICO in case of a data breach
+- Consider including third party stakeholders – While this varies hugely depending on the nature of your business, this could be local police contacts, the ICO in case of a data breach

-- Always ask, are we doing all that we possibly can – going above and beyond during and after a crisis can ensure that you come out the other end, maintaining your reputation.
+- Always ask, are we doing all that we possibly can – Going above and beyond during and after a crisis can ensure that you come out the other end, maintaining your reputation.